aragon/whitepaper/README.md

 ## Aragon Court Protocol

-Proposal Agreement disputes rely on a decentralized oracle protocol referred to as the *court* where *jurors* stake the Aragon Network's native asset ANT in order to earn the right to perform dispute resolution service and earn a portion of *dispute resolution fees*.
+Proposal Agreement disputes rely on a decentralized oracle protocol referred to as the *Court* where *jurors* stake the Aragon Network's native asset ANT in order to earn the right to perform dispute resolution service and earn a portion of *dispute resolution fees*.

 When a dispute occurs, a jury is formed by drafting jurors via *stake-weighted sortition*.
 Drafted jurors are required to commit to a ruling on the dispute within a commitment period, and then reveal their ruling after all drafted jurors have committed.
 The verdict is returned based on the majority decision of drafted jurors.